disclose-framework/spec/specification/overview.md

 Attestations include `attested_at` and `expires_at` timestamps.
 Agents SHOULD treat expired attestations as unverified, equivalent to self-reported attributes.

+### Merchant Impersonation and Attestation Replay

+A fraudster operating an impersonation domain MAY copy a legitimate merchant's `disclose.json` verbatim, including any attested signals.
+The `merchant_domain` field requirement (see Domain Binding) invalidates copied documents where the field is present and correctly set.
+However, agents MUST NOT rely solely on the `merchant_domain` field as fraud protection — DNS-level verification that the serving domain is the legitimate merchant domain is a TLS and network concern outside the scope of this framework.

+The primary defense against attestation replay is the domain-binding requirement in the Verifier signature payload.
+Verifiers MUST include the merchant's canonical domain in the signed attestation payload.
+Copying an attestation to a different domain produces a signature that fails verification at step 5 of the Signature Verification flow above.

+Agents MUST perform full signature verification as specified.
+Agents MUST NOT shortcut verification by trusting the `merchant_domain` field without also verifying the Verifier signature covers that domain.

+### Multi-Domain Merchants

+A merchant operating across multiple regional storefronts (e.g., `brandname.com`, `brandname.ca`, `brandname.com.au`) MAY hold attestations covering more than one domain.
+In this case, the Verifier signature MUST cover an explicit `verified_domains` array rather than a single domain field.
+The serving domain MUST appear in the `verified_domains` array for the attestation to be considered valid.

+Each domain's inclusion in `verified_domains` reflects explicit Verifier confirmation of data coverage for that storefront.
+It is not merchant self-declaration.
+Verifiers MUST NOT include a domain in `verified_domains` unless they hold independent performance data for that storefront.
+Verifiers SHOULD NOT treat regional storefronts and operationally distinct brand domains (e.g., a mainline store and an outlet store) as equivalent for attestation purposes.

+### Attestation Revocation

+Verifiers MUST maintain a mechanism to revoke attestations before their `expires_at` date where a merchant's underlying data has changed materially.
+Verifiers SHOULD publish a revocation endpoint or revocation list at a stable URL declared in the Verifier Registry entry.

+Agents SHOULD check revocation status where a Verifier publishes a revocation endpoint.
+Agents MAY treat an unexpired attestation as valid where no revocation endpoint is available, but SHOULD note this limitation when surfacing attested signals.

+### Verification Performance

+Cryptographic signature verification is local computation performed against data already retrieved in the `disclose.json` fetch.
+It does not require an additional network request in the common case where the Verifier's public key is cached.
+Added latency is negligible and does not materially affect agent transaction timing.
+Agents SHOULD cache Verifier public keys with a refresh interval consistent with the Verifier's published key rotation policy.

 ---

 ## Agent Consumption Guidelines